Aebi Schmidt Holding AG

 Cash vs Debt

-On the balance sheet, AEBI has $115.9M in cash with $792.0M in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
+Aebi Schmidt Holding AG carries $792.0M in total debt against $115.9M in cash reserves — debt is roughly 6.8x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
 The company is burning cash, with free cash flow at -$91.1M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 Return on equity stands at 1.4%, which is modest for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 2.9% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $1.02B (2023) to $1.53B (2025), reflecting a 50% increase over the period.

-Debt significantly exceeds cash reserves, which means the company's financial flexibility could be constrained during economic downturns.
+Aebi Schmidt Holding AG carries a heavier debt load relative to its cash position, which introduces financial risk that investors should weigh.
 Negative free cash flow means the company is currently spending more than it generates, which may require future fundraising or debt if the trend continues.
 At over 50x earnings, AEBI carries valuation risk — any slowdown in growth expectations could lead to meaningful price adjustments.
 It is important to consider these factors alongside broader market conditions and individual financial goals when reviewing AEBI.